 Whip the cold cream until medium peaks form (when the whisk leaves soft marks in the cream).
 Stir the cooled custard with a whisk (to restore its smooth creamy texture) and gently combine it with the whipped cream with a spatula.

-Spread 1.5-2 tbsp of creme on the crust, spread it evenly over the entire area, put the next crust on top, then creme again, crust, and so on.
+Spread 1.5-2 tbsp of the frosting on the crust, spread it evenly over the entire area, put the next crust on top, then the frosting again, crust, and so on.
 Leave 1 layer for decorating the cake.
-Cover the sides and top of the cake with the Diplomat creme.
+Cover the sides and top of the cake with the Diplomat frosting.

 Cover the formed cake with film or some larger dishes and send it to soak in the refrigerator overnight (or at least for 5 hours).